The King of Stepback Covers

 Many of his covers are stepbacks, with a “respectable-looking” outer appearance.
 When opened, the covers reveal beautiful illustrations inside.

 Gadino was so prolific with this design that some in the industry would consider Gadino the unofficial “King of the Stepbacks.”

 Recognition and Current Work

-His work has been featured in many prestigious publications, including: Communication Art’s “Illustration Annual 50,” for which he won an Award of Excellence: “Society of Illustrators Annual 43”; “Direct Art Magazine Volume 14: Aphrodisia II -The Art of the Female Form”; “Treasures from the Permanent Collection of the Leslie Lohman Foundation” – All Saints Press; “Powerfully Beautiful” – Firehouse Studio Publication; “Dirty Little Drawings”; and “Stripped,” published by Bruno Gmunder.
+Many prestigious publications have shown his work.
+They include: Communication Art’s “Illustration Annual 50,” for which he won an Award of Excellence; “Society of Illustrators Annual 43”; “Direct Art Magazine Volume 14: Aphrodisia II – The Art of the Female Form”; “Treasures from the Permanent Collection of the Leslie Lohman Foundation” – All Saints Press; “Powerfully Beautiful” – Firehouse Studio Publication; “Dirty Little Drawings”; and “Stripped,” published by Bruno Gmunder.

-Victor Gadino is still incredibly active in the art field.
-He now works digitally to design covers.
-Gadino also accepts portrait commissions, and one can find his work in the collections of celebrities such as George Lucas, Clint Eastwood, and many prominent New York City families.
+Gadino also accepts portrait commissions.
+One can find his work in the collections of celebrities such as George Lucas, Clint Eastwood, and many prominent New York City families.

 He lives in New York and continues to design artwork for books, films, and advertisements.

 Besides creating new portraits, he sells giclee reproductions of his outstanding work, which one can view on his website.